jeet1995/hadoop-mapreduce-publication-data-analysis/publication-statistics-computation/README.md

     * To compute my average, I aggregate my count and all averages and divide aggregated averages and the count.
     * To compute my max, I determine my maximum max across all my iterables.
     * To compute my median, I add all emitted medians to a list, sort it and determine the middle value in my list.

 * Sorting

     * In this task, I sort in descending order, the max no. of unique co-authors a particular author has worked with across all his/ her publications.
     * To achieve my goal, I make use of a pair of map reduce jobs wherein the first job emits the count of total unique co-authors an author has worked with.
     * The second job, simply inverts the key and value pairs i.e from `(author -> no. of unique co-authors)` to `(no. of unique co-authors -> author)`.
 The emitted key-value pairs undergo a sort and shuffle step based on the key element.
     * In order to customize this sort and shuffle step, I have written a `DescendingOrderByNumCoAuthorComparator` which sorts in descending order by the no. of unique co-authors.
 The secondary reducer further inverts the key-value pairs it receives so that the final output is of the form `(author -> no. of unique co-authors)`

-###Visualization of analyzed data through histograms
+### Visualization of analyzed data through histograms

 * In order to achieve this goal, I simply download my output files generated from map-reduce jobs concerning bucketing (by no. of co-authors and by publication type)
 * I rename the downloaded result file by appending a .csv extension and by importing the data into a Google Sheet document.
-* Then I simply generate a chart to view the resultant visualization.
+* Then I generate a chart to view the resultant visualization.

 * Results

     * Bucketing by the no. of co-authors
         * <bucketing-by-num-co-authors-result>.png
     * Bucketing by publication type
         * <bucketing-by-publication-type-result>.png

-###Other results
+### Other results

 * Sorting by the no. of unique co-authors in descending order

 ```
     Wei Wang	3268
     Wei Li	3078